CHANCES FOR BUSINESS LOAN APPROVAL

 The business web site and e-mail address should be professional looking.
 Do NOT use Yahoo, Gmail, etc. but rather a streamlined address (example: name@site.com) which is on the same domain as your site (such as GoDaddy).

-P2P (Peer to Peer) Lending
+P2P (Peer To Peer) Lending

 P2P (Peer to Peer) Lending – people can connect borrowers to investors and get money without a financial institution.
 One such lender is called Upstart.
 Terms vary among platforms and risk levels.

-Amazon Bank of America
+Amazon Bank Of America

 Amazon Bank of America – invitation-only program whereby Amazon reduces risk by partnering with Bank of America and Merrill Lynch to give businesses discounts on over five million products.
 To qualify, your business needs cash flow.
 Loans of $1,000 to $750,000 are available.
 In five days after approval, you begin to receive discounts.